Keith Miller: Early years

 Keith Truscott, Miller's school cricket captain, took him to a trial with local club side St Kilda at the start of the 1934–35 season, but Miller could not find a place in any of its five teams.
 Joining the local sub-district cricket club Elsternwick instead, he did not get to bat or bowl in his first match, and was dropped to the second XI for his poor fielding.
 Nevertheless, his teammate, former Victoria state player Hughie Carroll, spotted Miller's talent and lured him to the rival South Melbourne club.
 Miller began playing for South Melbourne the following season.
 It was at South Melbourne that Miller met Ian Johnson and Lindsay Hassett, his future Australia captains.
 Miller scored 12 not out on debut, but observers felt he would succeed with a stronger physique; Woodfull wrote in the 1936 school magazine, "Miller has Test possibilities".

 In March 1936, Miller played for South Melbourne against Carlton, captained by Woodfull.
 Miller came to the crease at 6/32.
 He guided his team to 141, putting on a stand of 65 with the last man and finishing with 61.
 The crowd gave Miller a standing ovation, and newspapers him compared him to Ponsford and Alan Kippax.
-The Carlton team presented him with a silver eggcup, "for sterling performance", which Woodfull presented to Miller during an algebra class.
+The Carlton team awarded him a silver eggcup, "for sterling performance", which Woodfull presented to Miller during an algebra class.

+In 1999, the Melbourne High School oval was named The Woodfull - Miller Oval and in 2007, a statue of Miller and Woodfull sitting on a seat was unveiled.